Dataddo enables you to load historical data and add them to your Data Source.

 If you wanted to pull data from 1 September 2020 until the end of 14 September 2020.
 Then you would need to change the curly brackets term to the exact date in ISO 8601 time format, hence our example URL would be:

 Case 2: Dynamic date range

-If we wanted for example 90 days ago till yesterday, we would use 90d1, hence our example URL would be:
+If you wanted for example 90 days ago till yesterday, we would use 90d1, hence the example URL would be:

 The last thing you need to do is either return the URL to the original setting or pick a new date range for which you want to pull data every time Dataddo takes a new snapshot, using the dynamic range.

 For example, if we have the schedule set to Weekly and we always want to collect only the data from the last seven days (not including today), we use the expression 7d1 in the URL.
 We can also choose whether we want the new snapshot to replace all the previous, or append to them.
 Choosing the further, our edit window would look like this:

 Now, you have all the historical data loaded and you are all set for the next snapshot.